CreateRemoteThread/doxastica/README.md

   that this cannot change the TYPE of search: that is, if the search was created looking for dwords, this will only look for dwords.

+  this sets the results variable to an array: that is,

 - int search_fetch(searchobj,index):
   this returns the n'th search result (as specified by "index") in a given search object, such that